-Other Expense, net
+Other (expense) income, net

-Other income, net consists primarily of foreign currency transaction gains (losses), sublease income, gains recognized on termination of leases, and lease incentives, net.
+Other (expense) income, net consists primarily of foreign currency transaction gains (losses), sublease income, gains and losses recognized on termination of leases, and lease incentives, net.

 Interest Expense

 Interest expense consists primarily of non-cash interest arising from amortization of the liability related to the sale of future royalties and sales milestones using the effective interest rate method.